Dealing with difficult situations

 - Where the person may be aggressive, confrontational, or are repeating the same point unnecessarily, tell the person that you have understood and repeat their words back so it is clear that you have heard them fully.

 - The person may be unclear about what you can and cannot do.
-If you need to pass on the information to another organisation or agency, make sure the person understands why you are doing this and what you have their agreement to share their personal information with the other organisation or agency.
+If you need to pass on the information to another organisation or agency, make sure the person understands why you are doing this and that you have their agreement to share their personal information with the other organisation or agency.

 Try to pass on as much information as possible to the referral, so that the person does not need to explain their situation again.